JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 If you're shopping for a blogging tool, I'd encourage you to find something that's simple enough that you understand it.

-I think the conciseness of code can reflect the approximate simplicity of the approach, so I totaled the size of all source files in each project: configuration code, data, scripts, and templates.
+I think that conciseness of (legible) code can often correlate with simplicity, so I totaled the size of all source files in each project: configuration code, data, scripts, and templates.
 (I did not count markdown content as source, and in any event both projects use the same markdown.)

 Both projects are fairly concise.
 Eleventy has a hidden advantage: its folder structure implicitly encodes meaning that Origami must explicitly state in code.
 Nevertheless, the Origami version is distinctly smaller: